dominikjeske/RoslyMapper/README.md

 Most important things of this process are

-- Code is generated in so called design time build so no manual build is needed.
-We just add attribute to class and code is generated
+- Code is generated inside obj directory and is accessible instantly (without manual compilation) so when we invoke F12 we can choose to navigate to this file and of course during debugging or static analyzing the reference is visible by the tools
 - Code is generated inside obj directory and is accesibly instanlty so when we invoke F12 we can choose to navigate to this file and of course during debugging or static analysing the reference is visible by the tools
 - There is no external tool or IDE dependency
 - There is no reflection or expression tree's - just pure c# code
 - All error will be visible in Error window just like other compiler errors
 - There is no magic places - we see all the code that will be used
-- When some property will be addeed in future we will fail but in build time
+- When some property will be added in future we will fail but in build time
-- Most use case of this tool promote simple cases - if you want to go to database to map some property it is probaly time to write code manually
+- Most use case of this tool promote simple cases - if you want to go to database to map some property it is probably time to write code manually
-- Performence should be the same as other manually created (only build time can be sligly longer)
+- Performance  should be the same as other manually created (only build time can be slightly longer)

 # Future